 In this very common example, we have seen both continuous-time models and several discrete models: finite state-machines, discrete events, and real-time scheduling.
+These models, and other, will be described in the rest of this Chapter.

 4.3 Common computational models